jpbarraca/pynrf24/README.md

 Contact
 -------

-For any information regarding this library you can contact me at jpbarraca at gmail.
+For any information regarding this library please create an issue.

 Improvements to the code base are also welcome.